vvsevolodovich/talks/solution-architect/sa.md

 ## In order to gather requirements you need to talk to stakeholders.

-## The stakeholders identification is a first responsibility of a Solution Architect.
+## The stakeholders identification is one of the main responsibilities of a Solution Architect.

 ---